 - ASE 255: Introduction to After School Care and Education

 Upon completion of this course, the student will be able to:

-- Understand the history and theories of child development by education theorists such as: Dewey, Montessori, Erikson, Piaget and Vygotsky.
+Describe the history and theories of child development by education theorists such as: Dewey, Montessori, Erikson, Piaget and Vygotsky.

-- Understand the social, emotional, physical and cognitive domains of development for infants and children from birth through 5 years of age.
+Discuss the social, emotional, physical and cognitive domains of development for infants and children from birth through 5 years of age.

 - Analyze the influence of culture, family, community and environment on child development.

 - Identify the internal and external developmental assets that children and youth need to be successful.